nikhilshinde0909/LncRAnalyzer-Docker/README.md

 mv LncRAnalyzer-Docker LncRAnalyzer && cd LncRAnalyzer
 ```

-3. Build docker image
+3. Build a docker image from dockerfile
 ```
 docker build -t lncranalyzer .
 ```

-4. Run following commands and check LncRAnalyzer and tool.groovy has been created and written proper paths
+4. Run following commands and check LncRAnalyzer and tool.groovy has been created and configured the proper paths
 ```
 docker run --rm -it lncranalyzer bash cd LncRAnalyzer/